vmg265/anbernic-stockmod-themes/README.md

 # rg34xxsp-stockmod-themes
 Update 16 FEB 2026- A major version updtae of the theme is now available, please headover to the the releases page of this repo to get it.
 Further instructions are also available.
-You can checkout the new features in this [Video](https://youtube.com/shorts/gMK-QDfsXbU?feature=share)
 The themes are adaptable to other devices but would require testers

 Custom made themes for the Anbernic RG34XXSP Device Mainly running on [stock MOD OS](https://github.com/cbepx-me/Anbernic-H700-RG-xx-StockOS-Modification) but can also work on stock unmodified OS.